Waldorf Astoria New York: East arcade and stair hall

-Other spaces
+Other lobby-level spaces

-The lobby floor contains the room registration and cashier desks, the Empire Room and Hilton Room, the private Marco Polo Club, the Wedding Salon, Kenneth's Salon, the Peacock Alley lounge and restaurant, and Sir Harry's Bar.
+The lobby level contains the room registration and cashier desks, the Empire Room and Hilton Room, the private Marco Polo Club, the Wedding Salon, Kenneth's Salon, the Peacock Alley lounge and restaurant, and Sir Harry's Bar.
 From 1992 to 2013, Kenneth, sometimes called the world's first celebrity hairdresser, famed for creating Jacqueline Kennedy's bouffant in 1961, moved his hairdressing and beauty salon to the Waldorf after a 1990 fire destroyed his shop on 19 East 54th Street.
+The Library Lounge, which has functioned as the check-in area since 2025, is accessed from a porte-cochère facing 49th Street.

-Several boutiques surround the lobby, which contains Cole Porter's Steinway & Sons floral print-decorated grand piano on the Cocktail Terrace, which the hotel had once given him as a gift.
-Porter was a resident at the hotel for 30 years and composed many of his songs here.
+Several boutiques surround the lobby.
 The Empire Room is where many of the musical and dance performances were put on, from Count Basie, to Victor Borge, Gordon MacRae, Liza Minnelli, George M. Cohan, and Lena Horne, the first black performer at the hotel.

 Third and fourth floors

-The third floor contains the grand ballroom, the ballroom foyer, entrance hall, the Basildon Room, the Jade Room, and the Astor Gallery.
+The third floor contains the Grand Ballroom, the ballroom foyer, entrance hall, the Basildon Room, the Jade Room, and the Astor Gallery.
 The eastern part of the third floor contains the Jade Room to the north and the Astor Gallery to the south, separated by a foyer.
 The stair hall from the first floor connects the Jade Room–Astor Gallery foyer to the east with the ballroom's entrance hall to the west.
 The ballroom's entrance hall extends north to the Basildon Room and connects with the ballroom's foyer to the southwest.
 West of the ballroom foyer is the ballroom itself, at the center of the third floor's south side.